nosilver4u/imsanity/readme.txt

 * fixed: settings link on plugins page broken in some cases
 * fixed: crop filter not applied if max width or height is equal to existing dimension
 * fixed: invalid capabilities used for settings page - props @cfoellmann

-= 2.4.3 =
-* changed: default size from 2048 to 1920
-* fixed: WP Import plugin breaks during Media imports
-* fixed: setting a value to 0 causes errors on multi-site
-* fixed: conversion settings not displaying correctly on multi-site

-= 2.4.2 =
-* changed: noresize in filename also works in batch processing
-* fixed: error message does not contain filename when file is missing
-* fixed: notice on network settings when deep scan option has not been set before

-= 2.4.1 =
-* fixed: bulk resizer scan returning incorrect results
-* fixed: sprintf error during resizing and upload

-= 2.4.0 =
-* added: deep scanning option for when attachment metadata isn't updating properly
-* fixed: uploads from Gutenberg not detected properly
-* fixed: some other plugin(s) trying to muck with the Imsanity settings links and breaking things
-* fixed: undefined notice for query during ajax operation
-* fixed: stale metadata could prevent further resizing

 = Earlier versions =
 Please refer to the separate changelog.txt file.